-6. Cost of goods sold
+7. Cost of goods sold

 Lifting costs are comprised of the Company's share of expenses related to the production of oil from the Atrush Block including operation and maintenance of wells and production facilities, insurance, and the operator's related support costs.
-The decrease in 2021 lifting costs in the quarter over the amount in 2020 was mainly due to lower production and reduced diesel costs.
-Other costs of production include the Company's share of production bonuses paid to the KRG and its share of other costs prescribed under the Atrush PSC.
-A production bonus of \$3.7 million was incurred in the first six months of 2020, no such bonus was payable in the first six months of 2021.
+The decrease in 2021 lifting costs in the quarter over the amount in 2020 was mainly due to lower production and reduced Kurdistan diesel costs.
+Other costs of production include the Company's share of production bonuses and its share of other costs prescribed under the Atrush PSC.
+A production bonus of \$6.4 million was incurred during the third quarter of 2021 (2020: \$3.7 million).